Green Avondale

 Community Sustainability Involvement

-Avondale College of Higher Education is and its staff members are making community-based corporate and personal commitments to responsible environmental stewardship through support of the following:
+Avondale University is and its staff members are making community-based corporate and personal commitments to responsible environmental stewardship through support of the following:

 Member